Signs your daughter is about to start her first period

 What age can she expect it?

-Parents are often worried about their daughter’s first period and it’s totally understandable if you're in the same place too.Â
+Many parents search for signs that their daughter is about to start her first period as puberty begins, and it’s totally understandable if you're in the same place too.

-There’s a lot to learn and prepare for as a parent, and a lot to know to keep your daughter prepared for it too.Â
+There’s a lot to learn and prepare for as a parent, and a lot to know to keep your daughter prepared for it too.

-That’s why, here at luna, we’ve put together just the article you need – including signs your daughter is about to start her period.Â
+That’s why, here at luna, we’ve put together just the article you need – including signs your daughter is about to start her period.

 Keep reading to learn about puberty changes, and how to prepare your daughter for her first period.